Ideocracy: Analysis

-Ideocracies derive political legitimacy, in the view of Piekalkiewicz and Penn, from one of the following ideological sources: nation, race, class, or culture.
-They also believe that ideocrats will project their own feelings of guilt onto groups of people—Jews, communists, capitalists, heretics—as forces undermining the ideocracy.
+In the view of Piekalkiewicz and Penn, ideocracies derive political legitimacy from one of the following ideological sources: nation, race, class, or culture.
+They also believe that ideocrats will project their own feelings of guilt onto groups of people — Jews, communists, capitalists, heretics — as forces undermining the ideocracy.
 These scapegoats symbolize the forces that true believers must combat within themselves.
 Blame for failures of policy is diverted away from the ideocrats onto the scapegoats, who are subjected to mob attacks, terrorism, show trials, and stylized punishments.
 In Hitler's Germany the drive to exterminate the Jews eventually took priority over every other goal.

 Citizens of pluralist states may emigrate freely, but those who leave an ideocracy may be branded as traitors.

 Psychological aspects

 Individuals within ideocracies develop an authoritarian personality, say Piekalkiewicz and Penn, in order to succeed or survive.
 Long after the collapse of the ideocracy, these individuals remain resistant to democratization.
 They develop a closed mind in which their self-realization within the ideocracy overrides the hostility of the 'heretical' outside world.
 Simple slogans are adopted and repeated as signs of conformity and loyalty.
 Those who disbelieve the ideology are fatalistic, supporting the system because they feel powerless to change it, or Machiavellian, cynically exploiting the system for their own ends.
 Both groups develop a form of doublethink.

 A small minority of self-actualisers, tolerant of ambiguity, are able to resist the monistic belief system and continue to search long-term for new ideas and complex answers.